SwedbankPay/developer.swedbankpay.com/payments/card/index.md

 and global way to initate a transaction with a customer.
 Choose between our **Seamless View**, **Redirect**, or **Direct** integration options." %}

-{% include alert.html type="neutral"
+{% include alert.html type="informative"
                       icon="branding_watermark"
                       body="**Seamless View** is our solution for a payment experience that is integrated directly on your website.
                       The payment process will be executed in an `iframe` on your page." %}

-{% include alert.html type="neutral"
+{% include alert.html type="informative"
                       icon="cached"
                       body="**Redirect** will take the consumer to a Swedbank Pay hosted payment page where they can perform a safe transaction.
 The consumer will be redirected back to your website after the completion of the payment." %}

-{% include alert.html type="neutral"
+{% include alert.html type="informative"
                       icon="open_in_browser"
                       body="**Direct** integration is a way to implement card payments without using Swedbank Pay hosted payment pages.